tanu-loga/Dongle/Journal.md

 6 hours on the PCB wiring and so on
 I spent 1-2 hours on the case - installing took alot of time and I tried to tinker with the case alot.
 I tried but I thought it took too much time so I gave up
 1 more hour for the BOM.
 Really, I had no experience making the BOM and I did not think it would take an hour
-The PCB turns LED on when button is pressed and opens my github!
+The Dongle turns LED on when button is pressed and opens my github!
 ## August 27th, 12:05 PM AEST
 Started this YSWS.
 I have till tomorrow 3am to finish this.
 Just downloaded KiCad.
 I hope this goes well!